Demo Contact

 Not aligning metrics with business objectives

-If the metrics you track are not aligned with your organisation's business objectives, they may not be seen as valuable or relevant.
-Make sure that the metrics you track are directly tied to your organisation's business goals.
+If the metrics you track are not aligned with your organization's business objectives, they may not be seen as valuable or relevant.
+Make sure that the metrics you track are directly tied to your organization's business goals.

 Not collecting data consistently